-After three years of interdisciplinary research, the TWON, Twin of Online Social Networks project concluded with a final event in Berlin, where the international consortium presented key findings on how online platforms shape democratic discourse and how mechanisms of discourse manipulation emerge in digital environments.
+After three years of interdisciplinary research, the TWON – Twin of Online Social Networks project concluded with a final event on 28 January 2026 at Publix Berlin.
+At the event, the international consortium presented key findings on how online platforms shape democratic discourse and how mechanisms of discourse manipulation emerge in digital environments.

-The closing event, hosted at Publix Berlin, brought together researchers as well as representatives from politics, academia, and civil society.
+Hosted at Publix, the closing event brought together researchers as well as representatives from politics, academia, journalism, and civil society.
 Led by the FZI Research Center for Information Technology, the consortium reflected on the project’s results and discussed implications for future research, platform governance, and regulation.

 The event was opened by Dr Jonas Fegert, who emphasized the central role of online platforms and their underlying mechanisms in shaping public debate and democratic participation.